 No, but many do.
 Check the Fruit Loop map or website for u-pick locations and call before going because product availability can change rapidly.

-What are some of the events and where do they take place?
+and where do they take place?

 The individual stands determine which special events they want to host each year.
 From Easter Egg hunts in early Spring to apple and pear events in the fall, you will be able to experience the Hood River Fruit Loop.
 Plan Your Trip! is a great tool for identifying events throughout the season.

 Each member determines if pets are allowed on their property.
 Because these are working farms with their own farm animals, many locations do not allow pets to get out of vehicles.
 A few members do allow pets, so check at each location.

 How long will it take me to drive the entire Fruit Loop?

 The average trip taken on the Fruit Loop is 1 day.
 However, you can spend as little as a morning or as long as 2 days exploring the Fruit Loop's unique offerings.
 A longer stay gives you time to spend one or two nights in the valley enjoying the marvelous picnic areas, hiking trails, unique towns, and comfortable lodgings.

 Is Hwy 35 open year round?